 Dr. Alfred Blalock at Vanderbilt

 In 1941, Dr. Blalock returned to Johns Hopkins as surgeon-in-chief at its hospital and director of the surgery department at the medical school.
 He served there until his retirement in 1963.
-One of the conditions that Dr. Blalock set when he accepted employment at Johns Hopkins was that his lab technician and research assistant, Vivien Thomas, come with him.
+One of the conditions that Dr. Blalock set when he accepted employment at Johns Hopkins was that a position be created for his lab technician and research assistant, Vivien Thomas.